Start > Theory & regulations > Weights, load & trailer

 The combined total weight (1,800 kg + 2,000 kg = 3,800 kg) exceeds 3.5 tonnes, which means that the trailer is not classed as light.

 Trailer No calculations need to be done.
-The trailer’s total weight is less than 750 kg and is therefore always classed as light.
+The trailer’s total weight does not exceed 750 kg.
+It is therefore always classed as light.

 Total weight: 600 kg